Fraunhofer-ITMP/mpox-kg/README.md

 ![KG Stats](https://github.com/Fraunhofer-ITMP/mpox-kg/blob/main/data/export/KG_stat.png)
 # Running KG workflow and visualization

+## Method 1: Using mybinder (No pre-installations required, recommended for non-programmers)

+Thanks to mybinder.org.
+The resources are hosted publicly facilitating users to instantly access the KG.
+Please go to: https://mybinder.org/v2/gh/Fraunhofer-ITMP/mpox-kg/HEAD.
+The loading might take some time.
+Please be patient.
+For optimal experience, once the resources are loaded, from the list of headers at the top of the page (File, Edit,..Setting, Help), go to Help -> Launch Classic Notebook.
+Once done, you can open the ipynb file and execute the cells.

+## Method 2: Using local setup (Pre-installations required, intended for researchers with advanced programming skills)

 ### Pre-requisite 1: Installation of python 3 and jupyter notebook (Please skip it if you already have these)

 We recommend installing anaconda (https://www.anaconda.com/) which will automatically have python pre-installed whereas jupyter notebook can be installed with a click.